 After college, medical school, and residency, you’re finally ready to get to work as a practicing physician.
 You should be excited that you’ve reached the point in life where you can actually begin your career.
 But many physicians don’t feel that excitement because they’re faced with the heavy burden of paying back student loans.

-From refinancing to seeking loan forgiveness to living a more modest lifestyle, there are a variety of steps that you can take to eradicate your debt.
+From refinancing to seeking loan forgiveness to working in a healthcare shortage area, there are a variety of steps that you can take to eradicate your debt.

 Here is our physician guide on medical school loan repayment.

 Almost All Physicians Have Medical School Loan Debt

 According to data from the Association of American Medical Colleges (AAMC), medical students who completed their education in 2018 graduated with an average of $200,000 in education debt.
 Those who attended private medical schools had a loan balance of about $210k.
 Those from public medical schools graduated with an average medical school debt of about $190,000.

 These numbers are staggering.
 Most young physicians are significantly in the red before they ever even start to collect a paycheck.

 Depending on the institution, a year of medical school tuition ranges from about $36,000 to $99,000 per year.
 The total cost for a four-year medical education is between $150,000 and $396,000.
 So it’s no surprise that aspiring physicians pay for most of their education through loans.